 Most industry watchers forecast that U.S. coal demand will fall in coming years as more coal-fired power plants close.
 CreditSights predicts a drop in demand of about 70 million tons, or about 9 percent of total 2017 production, between 2018 and 2026.

 That long-term drop in demand should be a key consideration for coal bond investors now, said Spencer Cutter of Bloomberg Intelligence.

-"Anything the Trump administration wants to do to support coal will likely be temporary, contradict the forces of a free market, and raise prices for the end consumer."
-"Anything the Trump administration wants to do to support coal will likely be temporary, contradict the forces of a free market, and raise prices for the end consumer," Cutter said.
-"As a creditor, I’m not sure I would want to bet on that strategy to get me repaid."
+“Anything the Trump administration wants to do to support coal will likely be temporary, contradict the forces of a free market, and raise prices for the end consumer,” Cutter said.
+“As a creditor, I’m not sure I would want to bet on that strategy to get me repaid.”

 Bondholders have agreed to exchange about 71 percent of the 2021 notes and term loan lenders have agreed to exchange about 61 percent of that principal, according to the statement.

 The company has just over $1 billion of bonds maturing in 2021, so the more than 70 percent of the bondholders that have signed on could drop the looming maturity to around $300 million, ignoring deferred interest on the new securities.
 Similarly, the company’s term loan of about $1.8 billion due 2020 would drop to less than $900 million if around 60 percent of the term loan holders go through with the deal.